 The Institute invests in multidisciplinary STEM research for social justice.
 We host research groups on three topics—learning & work, health, and climate change—as they relate to STEM and equity.
-Each group meets once a month, during which people share their research.
+Each group meets once a month for a seminar, during which people share their research.
 New collaborations are often sparked by these meetings; some collaborative research teams have been funded by the institute.
 Read about the research our current seed grant awardees are conducting.

 Our Massachusetts-wide Research-Practitioner Network brings together Researchers, Educators, Business Leaders, and Students (REBLS) to create solutions so that diverse populations succeed in computer science and engineering -- both in their educational pathways and in the STEM workforce.

 We also operate and support programs that help STEM students thrive from college to careers: